-The ViacomCBS-owned Pluto TV launched in 2014 and has grown quickly since.
-The service now has more than 22 million monthly active users in the U.S. It also operates in Europe and has plans to roll out in Latin America soon.
-Unlike live TV streaming services such as Sling TV Hulu with Live TV and YouTube TV, Pluto curates free content that's already available on the web.
+The Paramount-owned Pluto TV launched in 2014 and has grown quickly since, with more than 64 monthly active users.
+The service operates in the U.S., as well as parts of Europe, Latin America, and Brazil.
+Pluto recently expanded to the Nordics.
+Unlike cable TV alternatives such as Sling TV, Hulu with Live TV and YouTube TV, Pluto curates free content that's already available on the web.
 It's a way to cut the cord for free.

 What is Pluto TV?

-Pluto TV is an "over-the-top" (OTT) service, which means it comes through the internet rather than on dedicated lines or over the air, like Netflix.
+Pluto TV is an "over-the-top" (OTT) service, which means it comes through the internet (like Netflix) rather than on dedicated lines or over the air.
 It's also an advertiser-supported video on demand service (or AVOD).
-That puts it in the same bucket as streaming services like Crackle, Tubi and the new Sling Free.
+That puts it in the same bucket as streaming services like Crackle, Tubi and Sling Free.

 To use Pluto TV, you can stream it on the Pluto website (opens in new tab) or download the app to any of the many devices supported by the service.